PaudelaGC/Sprint5Xat/README.md

 4. When a user deletes it's account, it's messages are erased too, which provokes a real-time update to the chatlog for every connected user and displays a system message regarding this situation.
 This system message should remain in the chatlog, but sometimes it breafly shows up and then disappears.

+5. At first, it was attempted to make this project with one npm configuration at root level to config both client and server folders.
+This was not possible due to conflicts with Create React App, which needs it's own npm configurations.
+At the end, I decided to leave the root level npm configurations to englobe both sides and also include a npm configuration inside the client folder so it can manage it's own configurations, which makes having another one at root level useless for this part and it could be moved inside the server folder, so each side has it's own configuration.

+6. Client-side code files need to be linted manually, as the current configuration does not run properly the linter to these files.

 ## License
 This project is licensed under the MIT License.